fabric-colors/fabric-colors/docs/source/index.rst

-..
-Fabric Colors documentation master file, created by sphinx-quickstart on Sun Sep  9 22:04:50 2012.
+.. fabric_colors documentation master file, created by sphinx-quickstart on Sun Jun  9 14:07:12 2013.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Fabric Colors's documentation!
+Welcome to fabric_colors's documentation!
 =========================================

 Contents: